-Proctor Pioneer – The American Generations | West 1858 is a family history project that documents how the Proctor family moved from settling parts of New England to heading out West in 1858.
-The original Proctor pioneers of Southern Arizona settled in in 1876 and prospered with cattle ranches, gambling and mining over the years.
+Proctor Pioneer – The American West Generations is a family history project that documents the George William Proctor family settling from New England to the western United States.
+His descendants became blacksmiths, cattle ranchers, farmers and influential voices across California and Arizona.
 Their story of surviving the wild west can match any Hollywood western.

 George Edgar Proctor ran his father’s blacksmith shop in the San Miguel, CA area.
 He married and had two children.
 In April of 1890 he received a U.S. land patent.

 John William Proctor also stayed in California and later worked at the Diamond Match Company.
 He married and had five children.
 In February 1890 he received a U.S. land patent.

-All of GWP III daughters stayed in California.
+All of GWP daughters stayed in California.
 Elvira E Proctor remained near Cambria and married Stephen Davis.
 They had five children.
 Alice Isabelle Proctor resided mostly by the Bay area.
 She had four children with her first husband Frank B Ward.
 Alma Vienna Proctor married Walter Overton and had seven children.
 In 1890 she received a U.S. land patent.